haykghazaryan-st/haykghazaryan-st.github.io/titan-camp.markdown

   - /assets/photos/titan-camp/5.jpg
 list_items:
   - Build a community of senior-level engineers to share best practices, deepen their knowledge in the latest new technologies
-  - Develop a new open-source software project designed to support the travel industry while they are currently going through probably the most challenging time in their history.
+  - Develop a new open-source software project designed to support the travel industry while they are currently going through probably the most challenging time in their history
-  - Create a platform for senior software engineers to understand how big companies, like ServiceTitan, manage SDLC (software development life cycle), what challenges they have, how they address them, and what tools they use to achieve utmost scalability and productivity.
+  - Create a platform for senior software engineers to understand how big companies, like ServiceTitan, manage SDLC (software development life cycle), what challenges they have, how they address them, and what tools they use to achieve utmost scalability and productivity
 list_items_1:
   - Experienced .NET Developers (3+ years) who are constantly looking to level up their game
   - Senior engineers who are looking for a fast-tracked switch to .NET